bgelens/HybridRunbookWorkerDsc/README.md

 ## Resources

 * **HybridRunbookWorker** Used for onboarding Hybrid Runbook Worker into Automation Account.
 Also governs the Group assignment and can be used to remove the worker from the Automation Account.
-* **WaitForHybridRegistrionModule** Used to wait for HybridRegistration Module to be pushed to node by OMS.
+* **WaitForHybridRegistrationModule** Used to wait for HybridRegistration module to be pushed to node by OMS.

 ### HybridRunbookWorker
 This resource is capable of: